codecasts/laravel-jwt/readme.md

 Register this package's Service Provider by adding it to the `providers` section of your `config/app.php` file:

-> You can skip this step on Laravel 5.5 due to the [auto-discovery package feature](https://laravel.com/docs/5.5/packages#package-discovery).
+> You may skip this step on Laravel 5.5 due to the [auto-discovery package feature](https://laravel.com/docs/5.5/packages#package-discovery).

 ```php
    'providers' => [